ulhaq/graphql/README.md

 `GET: /graphql?query=:query`
 Where `:query` is the actual query we want to process.

-Of course, in the backend we have to make the endpoint available for the client.
+Of course, in the backend, we have to code the business logic and make the endpoint available for the client.
+However, that part is out of the scope of this blog.
 In our case, the schema with `student` and `teacher` for `Query` would be something like:
 ```graphql
 type Student {
     id: ID